 Those considering a consultant position may find its benefits alluring.
 Being one’s own boss provides a unique sense of independence.
 Because home base is typically not in a clinic, nurse consultants may also avoid certain conditions associated with the clinical nursing profession, such as long hours or lack of sleep.

 Becoming a nurse consultant can thrust students into a valuable position in the medical field, one that provides solutions to issues that clinics or clients can’t solve on their own.
 This provides consultants the opportunity to enjoy a unique spin on the concept of helping others — the backbone of the nursing profession.

 When considering graduate school as a path to becoming a nurse consultant, it’s important to consider both the school’s curriculum and how the program will fit into your life and work schedule.
-At Regis College, our online MSN to DNP degree program offers rigorous instruction, a deep academic curriculum, and a flexible online learning platform.
+At Regis College, our MSN to DNP online program offers rigorous instruction, a deep academic curriculum, and a flexible online learning platform.